davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-install.md

 This also simplifies the reproducibility problem in general.
 You may actually need a different version of a package to achieve reproducibility in one notebook than another.

+Generally speaking, this approach is much more similar to the approach you take in your notes of importing a reference (a link) only in the paragraph that you are using it.
+You can import at either the paragraph (cell) level in Jupyter notebooks, or at the top.
+In many cases, it may be better to do so at the paragraph level first and move to the top only after you use the dependency more than once (to avoid a duplicate import in the file).